FSGodwinF/Wella-School-Assessment-One/README.md

+**WELLA SCHOOL ASSESSMENT ONE**
 This project is a web-based form and table management system created as part of the Wella School assessment.
 It includes a form for data input and a table for displaying and managing the data.
-The project is built using HTML, CSS, and JavaScript.
+The project is built using HTML and CSS.

 Table of Contents
 Features